 If your certificate has been renewed and you need to upload the new certificate in the platform, you first need to delete the old certificate in this area, obtain the new certificate, then upload the new certificate using the steps outlined above.
 In order to keep your site always up and running, the old certificate will remain active until you perform the substitution.

 The certificate upload will work best if the Common Name is set to the exact URL users use to access the LMS.
 However, if you would like to set the Common Name as something other than this URL and provide the platform URL as a Subject Alternative Name, please reach out to the Docebo Helpdesk team to assist in the upload; to avoid problems, we suggest to reach out to the Docebo Helpdesk team at least one month before the expiration of the current certificate.

 Once you have uploaded and set up your HTTPS certificate, we suggest checking your custom domain encryption using a tool like the following ones to confirm that the process has been completed successfully.

-Please note: In order to have a correct learning object tracking when using a custom domain, make sure that your custom domain is fully secured using HTTPS.
+In order to have a correct training material tracking when using a custom domain, make sure that your custom domain is fully secured using HTTPS.
 Refer to the links listed above for more information.
 Also note that Docebo supports Hypertext Transfer Protocol (HTTP and HTTPS) version 1.2.